GogoFC/redirt-debian-deb-file/README.md

 Where ls -l `libudev.so.0 -> libudev.so.0.13.0` is symbolic link points to library.

-`sudo apt install libpango1.0-0` is still needed to install the dpkg file
+`sudo apt install libpango1.0-0` is still needed to install the deb file via `dpkg -i file`

 Works on my Debian version 10.3 Buster